German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

-WHAT DO YOU EAT WHILE TRAVELING?
+WHAT TO EAT WHILE TRAVELING?

 My second choice is to find a warehouse store such as Costco, Cost-U-Less, or Sam’s Club to lessen the price of all these standard purchases.
 I will buy a case of bottled spring water for about $5.
 I realize it comes in plastic, but I say health each time I drink the water, informing the water that it is healing me, bringing me optimism.
 I feel it is much better to stay hydrated that to be too concerned that it comes in plastic bottles.
 If this is not possible then I will let tap water remain in a glass pitcher overnight to rid it of any residual chlorine.
 I will drink this water.
 Each morning and throughout the day I eat fresh fruits, raw vegetables, dried unsugared mango, almonds, chestnuts, tiny carrots, radishes, cucumbers, radish sprouts, broccoli sprouts, romaine lettuce and more.